mlcommons/mlcube/docs/getting-started/mnist.md

 - Configurable hyper-parameters are: (1) optimizer name, (2) number of training epochs and (3) global batch size.

 Then, our implementation could look like this.
 Parse command line and identify task.
-If it is `download`, call function that downloads data sets.
+If it is `download`, call a function that downloads data sets.
 If it is `train`, train a model.
 This is sort of single entrypoint implementation where we run one script asking to perform various tasks.
 We run our script (mnist.py) in the following way:
 ```
 python mnist.py download --data_dir=PATH --log_dir=PATH
 python mnist.py train --data_dir=PATH --log_dir=PATH --model_dir=PATH --parameters_file=PATH
 ```

-## MLBox implementation
+## MLCommons-Box implementation
-Packaging our MNIST training script as a MLBox is done in several steps.
-We will be using a directory-based MLBox where a directory is structured in a certain way and contains specific files that make it MLBox.
+Packaging our MNIST training script as a MLCommons-Box is done in several steps.
+We will be using a directory-based box where a directory is structured in a certain way and contains specific files that make it MLCommons-Box compliant.
 We need to create an empty directory on a local disk.
-Let's assume we call it `mnist` and we'll use `{MLBOX_ROOT}` to denote a full path to this directory.
-This is called a MLBox root directory.
+Let's assume we call it `mnist` and we'll use `{MLCOMMONS_BOX_ROOT}` to denote a full path to this directory.
+This is called a box root directory.
 At this point this directory is empty:
 ```
 mnist/
 ```

 ### Build location
-MLBox directory has a sub-directory called `build` (`{MLBOX_ROOT}/build`) that store project source files, resources required for training, other files to recreate run time (such as requirements.txt, docker and singularity recipes etc.).
+The box directory has a sub-directory called `build` (`{MLCOMMONS_BOX_ROOT}/build`) that stores project source files, resources required for training, other files to recreate run time (such as requirements.txt, docker and singularity recipes etc.).
 We need to create the build directory and copy two files: mnist.py that implements training and requirements.txt that lists python dependencies.
 By doing so, we are enforcing reproducibility.
-A developer of this MLBox wants to make it easier to run their training workload in a great variety of environments including universities, commercial companies, HPC-friendly organizations such as national labs.
+A developer of this box wants to make it easier to run their training workload in a great variety of environments including universities, commercial companies, HPC-friendly organizations such as national labs.
 One way to achieve it is to use container runtime such as docker or singularity.
 So, we'll provide both docker file and singularity recipe that we'll put into `build` directory as well.
 Thus, we'll make this directory a build context.
-The mlbox directory now looks like:
+The box directory now looks like:
 ```
 mnist/
   build/